 The World Bank developed the Satellite Monitoring for Forest Management (SMFM) project to develop satellite Earth Observation (EO) methods and global knowledge to address challenges related to monitoring tropical dry forest ecosystems and forest degradation assessment.
-The World Bank is the implementing and executing agency for the SMFM project and has contracted LTS to carry out its implementation alongside the University of Edinburgh.
-European Space Agency (ESA) will act as a key project partner and technical adviser, providing in-kind support in the form of data, tools, and technical knowledge.
+The World Bank is the implementing and executing agency for the SMFM project and has contracted LTS International to carry out its implementation alongside the University of Edinburgh.
+European Space Agency (ESA) acted as a key project partner and technical adviser, providing in-kind support in the form of data, tools, and technical knowledge.

 The World Bank has organised and contracted the following external project execution support from international institutions & technical consulting groups, with expertise in satellite EO and forestry research and applications, to complete the project:

 The SMFM team has been designing new and enhanced satellite EO methods to address the requirements and gaps in capabilities defined with methods that take advantage of the new technical capabilities provided by the ESA Sentinel satellites, in compliment with other EO data sets.

 Country implementation (preparation of map products) will be done in three countries: Mozambique, Zambia and Namibia, with the project work being conducted by national agencies in each country through separate arrangements with the World Bank.

 Dry forest methodological challenges to be addressed by the SMFM project include:

 Integration of EO data with field based inventory

 Vegetation seasonality and cloud cover

 Vegetation density for class boundaries and class-to-class transition

 Forest degradation methodological challenges to be addressed by the SMFM project include: